Toyota Auto Body: Other facilities

 Tokai Utility Motor has facilities in Anjō, Kariya, and Inabe.
-Toyota Body Seiko in Takahama, Toyohashi, Inabe, Kakamigahara, and two overseas plants (in China and Thailand).

 Overseas subsidiaries

 Toyota Auto Body has subsidiaries in Indonesia, Taiwan, Thailand, Malaysia, China and the United States.

 Most Toyota Auto Body's affiliates outside Japan are joint ventures.
 The Taoyuan-based Taiwanese affiliate is called Chun Shyang Shin Yeh (Industry) (春翔欣業 (Chūn Xiáng Xīn Yè)) and was established in 1997.
 It is a joint venture between Toyota Auto Body and Chun Yuan Steel, a Taiwanese steel manufacturer.
 The joint venture produces pressed parts, vehicle doors and suspension components for Toyota cars.
 Toyota Auto Body owns a 51% stake.
 In Thailand, Toyota Auto Body's first Thai operations began in February 1978, producing stamped parts for Hilux pickups.
 Toyota Auto Body Thailand officially started activities in 1979, as a stamped auto parts producer.
 In 1988, it formed a joint venture with Toyota Motor Thailand called Toyota (formerly Thai) Auto Works.
 The venture is focused on producing the HiAce.
 Toyota Auto Body owns a 63% stake.
 Both Thai ventures have plants in Samutprakan: the Samrong plant (Toyota Auto Body Thailand) and the Teparak plant (Toyota Auto Works).
 In 2004, Toyota Auto Body established a joint venture called Thai Auto Conversion aimed at producing specially equipped vehicles.

 Toyota Auto Body also has various joint ventures in Indonesia.
 In 1995, it established, along with other Toyota subsidiaries, Sugity Creatives, an Indonesian joint venture headquartered in Cikarang Bekasi and aimed at producing resin components for cars.
 From late 2012 to 2016 it produced vehicles, including the Noah (rebadged as NAV1).
 Toyota Auto Body owns an 88.52% of the venture.
 Toyota Auto Body also has stakes in the joint ventures Toyota Auto Body-Tokai Extrusion and Resin Plating Technology, both producing auto parts.
 As for China, Toyota Auto Body has a 65%-owned Chinese joint venture, Tab Minth Mobility Equipment, to "sell assistive components".

 The rest of the Toyota Auto Body's overseas affiliates are wholly owned subsidiaries.
 These are the Malaysian auto parts producer Toyota Auto Body Malaysia (established in 2005) and the American Auto Parts Manufacturing Mississippi (established in 2011).